-1. A remote UE establishes a unicast link to a relay UE for communicating with other remote UEs which connects to that relay UE.
+1. A source UE establishes a unicast link to a relay UE for communicating with target UEs which connects to that relay UE.

-2. For a specific remote UE, the traffic to other remote UEs through the same relay UE can share the same unicast link to that relay UE.
+2. For a specific source UE, the traffic to target UEs through the same relay UE can share the same unicast link to that relay UE.

-3. When the relay UE receives a packet from a remote UE, it forwards the packet to an PC5 unicast link according to the destination IP address in the packet.
+3. When the relay UE receives a packet from a source or target UE, it forwards the packet to an PC5 unicast link according to the destination IP address in the packet.

 6.32.2 Procedures

-In this clause, UE-1 and UE-2 are remotes UEs, relay-1 is Layer-3 UE-to-UE relay.
+In this clause, UE-1 and UE-2 are the source and target UEs, respectively.
+Relay-1 is a Layer-3 UE-to-UE relay.

 6.32.2.1 Relay path establishment procedure